2 - Medical

 - Wear high boots.

-- Do not put your hands or feet where you cannot see.
+- Do not put your hands or feet somewhere you cannot first see.

 - Do not try to catch or kill snakes unless you know they are not venomous.